duckpools/lend-protocol-contracts/contracts/ERG-POOL/lendPool.md

     val isPoolNftPreserved = successorPoolNft == currentPoolNft // Not required when the stronger isPoolTokensUnchanged replaces this validation. val isValidLendTokenId = successorReservedLendTokens._1 == currentReservedLendTokens._1 // Not required when the stronger isPoolTokensUnchanged replaces this validation. val isValidBorrowTokenId = successorBorrowTokens._1 == currentBorrowTokens._1
-    val noAdditionalTokens = successor.tokens.size == 2 // Not required when the stronger isPoolTokensUnchanged replaces this validation.
     val isValidMinValue = successor.value >= MinimumBoxValue // Not required for a deposit since value must be increasing by isAssetsInPoolIncreasing

     // Calculate lend token supply and held assets for initial and successor pool boxes